wharfkit/docs/wharf/UserInterface.md

 })
 ```

 Once an instance is provided to the [SessionKit](#), it will programmatically make calls to the `UserInterface` where appropriate.
-Some examples of processes which will utilize the `UserInteface` include:
+Some examples of when the instance will  utilize the `UserInteface` include:

-- During calls to the [login](#) method.
+- During calls to the [login](#) method
-- While processing the included [LoginPlugin](#) hooks.
+- While processing the included [LoginPlugin](#) hooks
-- During calls to the [transact](#) method.
+- During calls to the [transact](#) method
-- While processing the included [TransactPlugin](#) hooks.
+- While processing the included [TransactPlugin](#) hooks
-- During interactions with the active [WalletPlugin](#).
+- During interactions with the active [WalletPlugin](#)

 ## Responsibilities

 The `UserInterface` is primarily responsible for two major aspects of the [SessionKit](#):

-- Communication of information to the user.
+- Communication of information to the user
-- Prompting and handling user interactions.
+- Prompting and handling user interactions

 ### Communication

-During typical [SessionKit](#) operations there is often benefit to providing the end user with status updates and information about their activity.
+During typical [SessionKit](#) operations, there is often benefit to providing the end user with status updates and information about their activity.
 The `UserInterface` defines multiple event-based methods in which external operations are able to call out to the user interface to provide relevant information to users.

 ### Interactions

-The interaction between the end user and the [SessionKit](#) are facilitated by the `UserInterface` through a number of predefined events and method calls.
-During these interactions, the [SessionKit](#) will trigger and asyncronous operations against the `UserInterface` while it awaits the users response before proceeding.
+The interactions between the end user and the [SessionKit](#) are facilitated by the `UserInterface` through a number of predefined events and method calls.
+During these interactions, the [SessionKit](#) will trigger asyncronous operations against the `UserInterface` while waiting for the user's response before proceeding.

 ## Implementation

-The `UserInterface` components of the [SessionKit](#) are designed with layering in mind, optionally allowing developers to extends and inherit from in order to build custom instances.
+The `UserInterface` components of the [SessionKit](#) are designed with layering in mind, optionally allowing developers to extend and inherit from it, in order to build custom instances.

 ```
 DefinedUserInterface (Class Implementation)